MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AppsRating
+This setting is available only in PowerShell.

+This setting is supported on the following types of devices:

+- iOS/iPadOS

-The AppsRating parameter species the maximum or most restrictive rating of apps that are allowed on devices.
-Valid values for this parameter are:
+The AppsRating parameter species the maximum or most restrictive rating of apps that are allowed on supported devices.
+Valid values are:

-- AllowAll
 - DontAllow
+- Rating4plus
 - Rating9plus
 - Rating12plus
 - Rating17plus
+- AllowAll
 - $null (blank): The setting isn't configured.
 This is the default value.

-This setting is available only on Apple iOS 6+ devices.

 ```yaml
 Type: CARatingAppsEntry